frw-community/FRW-Free-Web/README.md

    - Type the name (e.g., `frw`)
    - Press `Enter`

-**⚠️ Important**: You **cannot** type `frw://name` directly in Chrome's address bar.
+**Important**: You cannot type `frw://name` directly in Chrome's address bar.
 This is a Chrome security restriction that prevents extensions from registering custom protocols.
 Use Method A or B above instead.

-**💡 For native `frw://` support**, use the Electron browser below.
+**For native `frw://` support**, use the Electron browser below.

 See full guide: [Chrome Extension README](apps/chrome-extension/README.md)